VitorMendesC/Country-size-and-HDI-correlation/README.md

 # Country size and HDI correlation
-This is a data analysis personal learning project where I explore the correlation between a country's size (land only) and its human development index (HDI).
+This is a data analysis learning project where I explore the correlation between a country's size (land only) and its human development index (HDI).

 <br/><br/>